coldnebo/neboland_build_system/README.md

 it very difficult to provide a consistent build or even proper updates.

 Updaters are varied, however Steam seems to be gaining prominence for many of the open source mods.
-For the closed source mods, we need a way to systematically pull updates and deploy changes, while keeping changes to the system under source control.
+For other mods, we need a way to systematically pull updates and deploy changes, while keeping changes to the system under source control.
+Commercial tools (like infiSTAR) should also be excluded from source control.

 We also need to distinguish between build artifacts, security credentials and source.
 The current ad-hoc processes lead many people to avoid